 0 0 1548 380920 1,104.59 1764 0 Memory Compression

-You can also get the information about using the compressed memory by the system in the Task Manager.
 Go to the Performance tab and select the Memory section.
-The current value of compressed memory usage is displayed by the value of In use (Compressed) parameter.
-In my example, 4.5 GB are used, of which 373 MB is compressed.
-To understand the actual size of data that the system is packed into a compressed block, hover the mouse over the Memory composition graph:
+The current value of compressed memory usage is displayed in the In use (Compressed) parameter.
+In my example, 4.5 GB is used, of which 373 MB is compressed.
+To understand what initial amount of memory was compressed, hover the mouse over the Memory composition graph:

 In use compressed (373 MB).
 Compressed memory stores an estimated 1549 MB of data, saving the system 1176 MB of memory.

-As you can see, the compression level reaches almost 315%, so the saving is quite significant.
+As you can see, the memory compression level reaches almost 315%, so the RAM savings are quite large.

-In most cases, if your computer works normally and has the sufficient RAM size, the compressed memory process works well and doesn’t require any action from the administrator.
+In most cases, if your computer works normally and has sufficient RAM size, the compressed memory process works fine and doesn’t require any action from the administrator.

 System and Compressed Memory Process High CPU and RAM Usage